Essentials of forensic interpretation

 Related links :

-Be able to apply the likelihood ratio approach when data are scarce.
+- To be able to apply the likelihood ratio approach in casework

-Help practitioners explain their reasoning in Court and feel at ease with expert debate and the published literature on interpretation.
+- To be able to explain evaluative reasoning in court and feel at ease with expert debate and the published literature

-Acquire a good knowledge of probabilistic reasoning and elements of Bayesian networks in forensic science.
+- To acquire a good knowledge of probabilistic reasoning and elements of Bayesian networks in forensic science

-Understand the principles of interpretation and the use of propositions at different levels (hierarchy of propositions).
+- To understand the principles of interpretation and the use of propositions at different levels (hierarchy of propositions)

 - Uncertainty in forensic science